Anduril Industries: Investor meetups

 In June 2014, Palmer Luckey, the creator of the virtual reality headset Oculus Rift, attended a retreat on Sonora Island, British Columbia, hosted by Founders Fund, an early Oculus investor.
 Luckey met Trae Stephens, 30, who had recently been persuaded to leave Palantir and join Founders Fund by its leader, Peter Thiel.
 Luckey and Stephens discovered a shared interest in seeking defense contracts for companies built like tech startups.
-"Stephens found it ridiculous that almost no venture-backed companies worked closely with the government; with its billions of dollars to spend", aside from Palantir and SpaceX.
-Founders Fund was also an early SpaceX investor.
+"Stephens found it ridiculous that almost no venture-backed companies worked closely with the government; with its billions of dollars to spend", aside from Palantir and SpaceX, the latter of which Founders Fund had been an early investor into.
 "Stephens' goal was to fund a company to join that duo", but found it difficult to accomplish in Silicon Valley.

 In 2015, the Department of Defense and the Department of Homeland Security opened Silicon Valley offices.
 "In 2017, as part of an initiative that had begun the previous year, the Defense Department unveiled the Algorithmic Warfare Cross-Functional Team, known as Project Maven, to harness the latest AI research into battlefield technology, starting with a project to improve image recognition for drones operating in the Middle East."